gautamnaik1994/personal-website-v2/src/content/projects/project-ticlet.md

 links:
   - key: Design Link
     value: https://www.behance.net/gallery/50665321/Events-App-UI-Design
+description: |
+  Ticlet is a mobile app that allows users to explore the nightlife in clubs in Goa & book tickets for events happening around your location.
 ---
 Ticlet is a mobile app that allows users to explore the nightlife in clubs in Goa & book tickets for events happening around your location.